 COUNTY-WIDE TESTING PROGRAM

 Several tests are administered in Fairfax County’s elementary schools each year.
 Standardized tests are commercially developed tests that are used in many school systems nationwide.
 The State of Virginia has implemented Standards of Learning (SOL) Tests given in grades 3,4,5, and 6.
-Benchmark Tests are given in language arts in select classrooms and grade levels.
+Benchmark Tests are given in language arts and math in select classrooms and grade levels.
 Ability tests are given to first and second graders and to select students in other grades.
 Parents will be notified of all dates for testing.
 Please do not schedule appointments during testing that require children to be tardy or absent from school.

 MAKE PLANS FOR INCLEMENT WEATHER